jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

 sudo certbot certonly --standalone --deploy-hook "systemctl restart coturn" -d $3 --agree-tos --no-eff-email --register-unsafely-without-email
 ```

-This script will run from an [Azure Resource Manager template][turnserverdeploy], where we will ask for the user and password through the template parameters, and we will also get the full server name and IP address from the deployment:
+This script will run from an [Azure Resource Manager template][turnserverdeploy], where we will ask for the user and password through the template parameters, and we will also get the full server name and the IP address from the deployment:

 ```json
 "commandToExecute": "[concat('sh installturn.sh ''',parameters('turnAdmin'),''' ''',